Wednesday, April 24, 2024

 "What, a horse?
 Are you kidding?
 No." Shaela answered him bluntly.

 Evan seemed unperturbed by her answer.
-He tied all of the rider-less horses together in a horse train leaving his apart for now as he prepared to give Shaela a quick lesson.
+He tied all of the rider-less horses together in a horse train leaving his own steed apart as he prepared to give Shaela a quick lesson.

 He attempted to adjust the saddle, untying the strap from his horse and readjusting its position.
 The horse bellowed in relief though the strap nor the saddle were painful to the creature.
 It was much like someone loosening their belt after a meal, the horse felt a bit of relief after wearing it for most of the day.